 Which of the following conditions should not be considered if JVP rises on deep inspiration?

-Which of the following findings is seen in pericardial tamponade?
+Which of the following is a characteristic hemodynamic finding in pericardial tamponade?

 While performing drainage of fluid from the pleural cavity, the needle is introduced through all of the following structures except which one?